 Autumn semester 2020 regarding COVID-19

-Here is what you as a student need to know as we begin the autumn 2020 semester amid the COVID-19 pandemic.
+Here is what you as a student need to know during the autumn 2020 semester amid the COVID-19 pandemic.

 Classes and exams